I Will Always Be A Member of the Bloody Pirates'

 a hike, discovered a partially sunken rowboat The boat was close

-enough to shore to grab, if a strong pirate, holding on to a river
+enough to shore to grab, if a strong pirate, holding on to a

-grasp it.
+could grasp it.
 We debated the situation.
 I was bound and determined

 to enter the boat and travel in it.
 The current was swift and